kisstamasj/notes/azure-development-path.md

 - You focus on application code and data

 ### SaaS
-- Vendor provides full sofware stack
+- Vendor provides full software stack